gharials/dev-path/docs/internet-web/web-pages.md

 * _CSS._ For styling the content.
 * _JavaScript._ For making the web page interactive.

-The HTML document is the main file of a web page.
-But a complex web page needs some additional files (images, CSS files, scripts, etc.), called *linked resources.*
+Besides an HTML file, a complex web page needs some additional files (images, CSS files, scripts, etc.), called *linked resources.* The HTML document is the nucleus of a web page.
+It glues all these resources together to form a complete web page.
+The next section explains how an HTML document links these resources.

 ### Linking resources with an HTML file